cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 Have you ever wondered what `payable` does when you add it to a function definition in solidity?
 By default all functions in solidity begin with bytecode similar to the first few bytes of this challenge ( CALLVALUE, ISZERO, NOT, PUSH X, JUMPI, REVERT ), this code exists as a safety rail to prevent users of smart contract from sending ether to functions that are not intended to receive ether.
 It exists for the sake of user protection and security, however it adds ( redundant? ) checks that cost gas.
 Adding the payable descriptor actually removes this code, allowing the contract to receive ether without reverting.
 In essence, this contract refuses to receive ether.

-The snippet then goes onto create a contract contaning the calldata provided.
+The snippet then goes on to create a contract containing the calldata provided.
 Followed by calling the crated contract with the full balance of the current contract, checks to see if the execution succeeded, then checks if the balance before sending is the same as the balance after sending.

-At first instinct we can perform the same code as in challenge 4, however this contract does not receive ether so transfering ether to this account will not work!
+At first instinct we can perform the same code as in challenge 4, however; this contract does not receive ether so transfering ether to this account will not work!

 The EVM does provide a way to send ether to contracts that do not receive ether and it is through SELFDESTRUCT.

 Here is the description from evm.codes:
 *The current account is registered to be destroyed, and will be at the end of the current transaction.
 The transfer of the current balance to the given account cannot fail.
 In particular, the destination account code (if any) is not executed, or, if the account does not exist, the balance is still added to the given address.*

 Unlike the CALL opcode, no code is executed with SELFDESTRUCT.
-Therefore the balance is forceadded to the account.
+Therefore the balance is force added to the account.

 Here is what the deployed bytecode will look like:
 ```